temporalio/documentation/sample-apps/java/client/devserver-namespace-client-sample/README.md

 * Visit localhost:8233/namespaces to see the provisioned Namespaces.
 * Visit localhost:8233/workflows, and select your new Namespace from the drop-down at the top-left.
 * To remove a Namespace, use 'temporal operator namespace delete -n namespace_name'.
     You will be prompted to type the Namespace name again before deletion.
+    **Note**: Older versions of the 'temporal' CLI do not use '-n' or '--namespace'.

 ## Building and Executing